 - A restaurant in the US, primarily, exists not to sell food but to use food as a bait to make people buy expensive liquor.
 Religious beliefs are more about the purpose they serve and less about the beliefs themselves.

 - Some beliefs are decorative while some lead to action.
-One’s commitment to a belief is demonstrated by their actions.
+Their actions demonstrate One’s commitment to a belief.

 A person can be religious in words but atheist in actions.